Build Your Dating Muscles

 And then a strange thing started happening.
 As I got into my routine of doing them, I slowly started to ‘enjoy’ doing them.
 Not just the doing of them, but also the pride in myself that I was actually managing to do them pretty regularly.
 And before long, doing the exercises was becoming a real priority in my life.
 You have heard me saying “What you focus on, your energy goes on” and it’s so true – I was finding this out for myself.

 Now a couple of months in, and my physio is really impressed with my progress.
 Even more importantly I have been able to start riding again which is wonderful.
 I don’t think I would have been so committed to exercising (and keeping going) without that important goal at the forefront of my mind.

-Now I am sharing all this because it has a great parallel in dating.
+Now I am sharing this lesson because it has a great parallel in dating.
 Dating isn’t easy.
 Constantly reading through profiles, and making the considerable effort that is needed to contact new people in the right way takes time and effort.
 There are probably lots of others things you would rather be doing.
 But if you set the time aside, and commit to doing it regularly, keeping your goal of finding a great relationship in mind, then as you get used to doing it, you will find it gets easier and that you get pleasure from doing it – and ultimately your hard work will pay off just like it has for me.

 So be encouraged.
 Results don’t and won’t necessarily come immediately.
 Sometimes (like with the recovery of muscle and tendons) the process is slow, but over time you will definitely see results.
 You can’t dip your toe in the water and see the difference.
 It takes time for the results to show – and sadly there is no shortcut.
 Like me, you have to find this out for yourself, but trust me, it is truly wonderful when you do.
 And in the dating context there is nothing more marvellous than finding that someone special.
-Then the hard work is done – your goal is reached and that is truly wonderful.
+Then the hard work is done, the lesson is learnt – your goal is reached and that is truly wonderful.